 That is it, in a nut shell.
 If you do not drink alcohol, then you are (in theory) a teetotaler.
 Embrace it!
 Living an alcohol-free lifestyle should not mean that all of your drinks are boring either!!!
 We have compiled a list of ideas here to see some alternatives to drinking alcoholic beverages, to give you some ideas to give your tastebuds a treat 🙂

 This list of benefits of being teetotal is far from exhaustive.
-In fact, we believe the the strongest benefits of sobriety are often very personal.
-The ability to do something that you lost confidence in doing, the return of good physical health and stronger mind.
-Something in your own life, some thing personal.
+In fact, we believe the strongest benefits of sobriety are often very personal.
+The ability to do something that you lost confidence in doing, the return of good physical health and a stronger mind.
+Something in your own life, something personal.

-For whatever reason, the tools and support has never been more around us to support a teetotal lifestyle.
+For whatever reason, the tools and support have never been more around us to support a teetotal lifestyle.